KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 - We have uploaded the reference answer, you can check it through the file `Lab_Preview_reference_answer.ipynb`.

-4. Download the course material before the start of the Lab3
+4. Download the course material before the start of the Lab3 course

 - Before to the day of the course, you can download the Lab 3 Materials Download `Introduction-to-Social-Networks-Lab3.ipynb` first, and TA will go throught the content on the course.